 - Thermos of tea or coffee (no cafés open at the good spots)

-- Lens cloth (essential—sea spray will coat everything)
+- Hand warmers, lens cloth (essential—sea spray will coat everything)

 Cliffs: Stay back from edges.
 Erosion is real and accelerated by winter storms.
 The path is slippery when wet—wear appropriate footwear.